 - UV Natural Lip Sun Screen SPF 30 or UV Natural Lip Screen Sport SPF 30

 PLEASE NOTE: I posted a selection, but not all of the safest sunscreens available.
 To see all your options visit Skin Deep and look for sunscreens with a score of 0-2.
-Also, read the entire 2010 EWG Sunscreen Report to learn more.
+Read the entire EWG Sunscreen Report to learn more.